Negligence in a Personal Injury Case

 - The plaintiff experienced harm as a result of the defendant’s negligence.

 - A person acting reasonably could have avoided injuring the plaintiff.

 The “duty of care” principle is extremely important to a personal injury case.
 Duty of care is a legal obligation everyone has to act reasonably in order to avoid injuring others.
 To be successful in your pursuit of compensation, you and your lawyer will need to demonstrate that the other party did not exercise their duty.
 When someone fails to meet their duty of care obligation, they could be deemed negligent according to the law, and they will have to provide monetary damages to the injured party.

 To get compensation for your case, you must not only prove that the other party failed to act in a reasonable manner, but you must also show that you were harmed due to their negligence.
 Typically, the amount of compensation that you can expect will depend on the severity of the injury and/or the extent of the property damage that was sustained.
 A personal injury case might include:

 - Physical injury– Proof that you were injured in a discernable way

 - Medical expenses– Includes all medical costs related to the injury, including rehabilitation

 - Lost wages– Any income that you lost as you recovered from the incident in question

-- Future lost income– May be relevant if you are now permanently physically disabled and unable to return to work in the same manner or frequency as before you were hurt
+- Future lost income– Relevant if you are now permanently physically disabled and unable to return to work in the same manner or frequency before you were hurt

 - Pain and suffering– Proof of ongoing pain and suffering as a result of your injury